HMS Active (1799): Napoleonic Wars

 In 1809 Active returned to Britain and was paid off.
 She was recommissioned in June 1809 under Captain James Alexander Gordon, who sailed for the Adriatic on 4 October.

 In 1810 she participated in a raid on Grao, near Trieste.
 Together with Cerberus and Amphion she seized a coastal convoy of trabaccolos and other vessels.
 Active did not report casualties.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "28 June Boat Service 1810" to all surviving claimants from the action.

 On 14 June Cerberus, in company with Active and Swallow, captured three gunboats - the Vincentina, Modanese and Elvetica (or Elvetria).

 On 4 February 1811 Active and Cerbrus sent in their boats to raid Pescara.
 The British destroyed one trabaccalo, after first transferring its cargo to Active, and sent another three to Lissa.
 All four were from Ancona.
 Active lost one man wounded.

 Five days later the boats from Active and Cerbrus raided Ortona.
 Despite facing heavy fire, the British suffered only four men wounded.
-They captured one trabaccolo and ten Venetian transports that were carrying supplies from Ancona to the French at Corfu.
+They captured one trabaccolo and ten Italian transports that were carrying supplies from Ancona to the French at Corfu.
 The British sent all the vessels they captured to Lissa, or destroyed them.
 The vessels were: